Infected eczema occurs when a virus or bacteria gets into an open eczema wound. These infections worsen existing symptoms.

 - Treating flares accordingly: A person should follow the recommended treatment plan to help manage and reduce any flares.

 The outlook for a person with infected eczema is generally positive.
-However, people should still see a doctor immediately if they experience symptoms of infected eczema.
+However, people should still consult a doctor immediately if they experience symptoms of infected eczema.
 The quicker a person recognizes and responds to symptoms, the better the treatment outcome.

 Once a person remedies the underlying cause of their eczema infection, they can then take steps to prevent a reoccurrence.